 New Partnership Announcement

-Each year, the AAL publishes a wide range of high-impact and highly accessible reports, including up to six studies on specific food issues.
+Each year, the AAL publishes a wide range of high-impact and highly accessible reports, including 12 studies on specific agri-food issues.
 These reports supplement each December's publication of Canada’s Food Price Report which is read by over 80 million each year.

 About Sylvain Charlebois, Scientific Director of AAL